Yolande of Dreux, Queen of Scotland

-Yolande of Dreux (20 March 1263 – 2 August 1330) was a sovereign Countess of Montfort from 1311 until 1322.
-Through her first marriage to Alexander III of Scotland, Yolande became the Queen consort of the Kingdom of Scotland.
-Through her second marriage to Arthur II, Duke of Brittany, she became Duchess Consort of Brittany.
+Yolande of Dreux (20 March 1263 – 2 August 1330) was the countess of Montfort-l'Amaury from 1311 until 1322.
+Between 1285 and 1286, she was Queen of Scotland through her first marriage to Alexander III of Scotland.
+Through her second marriage to Arthur II, Duke of Brittany, she was Duchess of Brittany.

 Life

 Early life

 She was the daughter of Robert IV, Count of Dreux, and Beatrice, Countess of Montfort.
 Her father was a patrilineal descendant of King Louis VI of France, making her a member of a cadet branch of the Capetian dynasty with powerful connections.